Before you arrive

 Whatever kind of accommodation you prefer, those who start searching early will have the greatest selection to choose from.

 For enrollment at a German university, it is mandatory to present an insurance certificate from a German statutory health insurance company.
-Without this proof of health insurance, which can also be used for your visa (see below), you cannot be enrolled at Mannheim University of Applied Sciences.
+Without this proof of health insurance, which can also be used for your visa (see below), you cannot be enrolled at Technische Hochschule Mannheim.
 A list of all statutory German health insurance companies can be found here.

 Incoming students from EU countries and Turkey